priyanshsaxena/python-tutorial/README.md

 # python-tutorial
 Python tutorial for beginners.

-Examples are present for NumPy, OpenCV and MatplotLib
+Examples are present for NumPy, OpenCV, SciKit and MatplotLib